echabert/ESIPAPCpp/sessions/Session1.md

         ```
           cd C:\
           mkdir esipap_instructions
-		  cd C:\workingdir
+		  cd C:\esipap_instructions
         ```
    - Download our main github repository by typing the command:
    ```
       git clone https://github.com/echabert/ESIPAPCpp.git
    ```
-     Comment: This last step can also carry out by downloading a zip archive of the code (needed to be unzip) https://github.com/echabert/ESIPAPCpp/archive/main.zip
+     Comment: This last step can also be carried out by downloading a zip archive of the code (needed to be unzip) https://github.com/echabert/ESIPAPCpp/archive/main.zip

 #### Step 0.2: Creating your own repository